wipoi/Biopython_Github-assignment/README.md

 # **Biopython and Github assignment**
-Here are command lines for the *Biopython* assignment of the  *BVG-7003* course
+Here are command lines for the *Biopython* assignment of the  *BVG-7003* course.

 ## Prior requiered steps
 >Biopython **must** be installed before running scripts in this repository, for example running: